brownboi-tech/Legion-CLI/SECURITY.md

 If `OPENAI_API_KEY` is configured, Legion-CLI may use OpenAI for analysis, summarization, and report drafting.

-Before sending data to external APIs, Legion-CLI should mask or remove:
+Before sending data to external APIs, Legion-CLI should mask :

 - `Authorization` headers
 - cookies